 When hauling even larger loads, axles can be added on the outside of a split trailer.
 These additional wheels are called dollies.

 This solution uses the entire bridge width (four lanes) and spreads the load over all the bridge spans.
 Once the bridge has been crossed, the dollies can be removed and the connection beams will fold in line with the trailer, reducing the width to two lanes.

 Everything we have learned from different trailer configurations can also be applied to SPMTs.
 They are modular and can be connected to a higher cumulative capacity.
 However, in many cases, the increased load and axle capacity that comes with the additional units are not required.

 Similar to the split conventional trailer, split SPMTs offer the same amount of capacity as a single SPMT, but the trailer will have the same or more stability as a double combination - with less empty weight.
-Building on this, Mammoet has developed a patented widening adaptor that increases the track width of a split SPMT – thereby increasing the width of the loading platform at flexible intervals.
+Building on this, Mammoet has that increases the track width of a split SPMT – thereby increasing the width of the loading platform at flexible intervals.

 One of the greatest advantages of using a split trailer and split SPMT combination is the added stability.
 The hydraulic points are created by the axles: the further the axles are from the center, the greater the stability.

 On a split SPMT, these are further apart than on a single or double trailer, and the load is spread across the greater width between the axles.
 This makes split SPMT combinations ideal for transporting moderate loads with a high center of gravity.

 High and wide loads with a high center of gravity – such as large pipe rack modules - are typically transported on multiple rows of SPMTs placed side by side.
 Currently, additional trailers are required to support the length and width of the load; ensuring its safety and stability.